node-opcua/node-opcua.github.io/_posts/2018-01-19-node-opcua-embraces-async-await.md

 ---
 layout: post
-title: "node-opcua 0.2.0 will make it easier than ever to write OPCUA Client code"
+title: "Node-Opcua 0.2.0 will make it easier than ever to write OPC-UA Client code"
 date:   2018-01-22 12:00:00  +0100
 comments: true
 categories: tutorial